 She has performed in concert halls from San Diego to Calgary, Canada; universities throughout the United States; the Boston Early Music Festival Fringe; and a highly interesting fortnight as artist-in-residence in the remote northeast quadrant of Montana.
 Past research projects include music in early America (East and West coasts); baroque wind-band concerts (indoor and outdoor); and twenty concerts for a world exposition in the Pacific Northwest.
 Beverly particularly enjoys baroque and early classic French music.
 She is featured on Bravura Discs recordings in this repertoire.

 Bev has served as a member of the continuo team for the North Carolina Symphony, NC Baroque Orchestra, and the NC Bach Festival.
 She collaborates with early music colleagues, offering duo and small ensemble concerts around the region.
 Her harpsichord duo, Funaro & Biggs, with harpsichordist Elaine Funaro, performs around the Southeast and occasionally further afield.
-In addition to baroque and early classic repertoire, the duo has done world and national premieres of contemporary harpsichord music.
+In addition to baroque and early classic repertoire, the duo has done world and national premieres, and a recently-released CD, of contemporary harpsichord music.

 When not immersed in harpsichord, she can be found hiking or dancing Argentine tango.